fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-and now within this package you can use _ts-node_ by running _npm run ts-node_.
-Notice that if you are using ts-node through package.json, all possible command line arguments for the script need to be prefixed with _--_.
-So if you want to run file.ts with _ts-node_, the whole command is:
+Now within this directory you can use <i>ts-node</i>by running <i>npm run ts-node</i>.
+Notice that if you are using ts-node through package.json, all possible command line arguments for the script need to be prefixed with <i>--</i>.
+So if you want to run file.ts with <i>ts-node</i>, the whole command is:

 ```sh
 npm run ts-node -- file.ts